patriciatyas/patriciatyas/README.md

 🚀 Always building, always learning

-🐶 Secretly powered by corgis and iced coffee
+🐶 Secretly powered by corgis and iced coffee (˵ ¬ᴗ¬˵)

-📚 Still figuring things out, but loving the journey
+📚 Still figuring things out, but loving the journey (˶ᵔ ᵕ ᵔ˶)

 ---